koreacsl/PodBeater/README.md

 # 🧹 PodBeater: Exploiting Multi-Value Aﬃnity for Eﬃcient Co-Location Attacks in Kubernetes
+PodBeater exploits multi-value affinity in Kubernetes to increase the probability of co-location with a victim pod.
+With this approach,, it reduces the number of attack pods and the time required to achieve co-location compared to previous work and the single-value strategy.

 This document outlines the procedure for measuring the **attack cost** against various threat models using the **PodBeater** attack in a **Kubernetes cluster**.